laabidi-ahmed-ai/supervised-unsupervised/README.md

 - **`if-then-rules-discovery` branch** - Training notebook
   - `unsupervised_clean.ipynb` - Clustering and association rules analysis

-**For recruiters:** The `main` branch shows the deployed work.
+The `main` branch shows the deployed work.
 Training details are in the separate branches.

 ---